What to Know About Varicose Veins Returning After Surgery and How to Avoid It

 By United Vein & Vascular Centers®

-If you’ve suffered from varicose veins—you’re not alone!
+If you’ve suffered from varicose veins, you’re not alone!
 Over 40 million Americans suffer from varicose veins.
 This is caused by damaged valves in the veins that allow blood to flow the wrong way, causing blood to pool and turn the veins into non-functioning reservoirs.
 Varicose veins are commonly found in the legs, though they can be found in other parts of the body as well.

 The good news?
 Varicose veins are treatable, and in most cases, with little downtime.
 In fact, an estimated 2 million people seek out varicose vein treatment annually.
 A range of vein treatments may be recommended depending on your symptoms and condition.
-Many of these common treatments are minimally invasive, and may include sclerotherapy, laser therapy, or microphlebectomy (a type of minimally invasive surgery).
-And sometimes, a combination of treatments are recommended.

-If you’re someone who has had treatment for their varicose veins—congrats on taking an important step for your health and embracing a lifestyle that’s more comfortable!
+If you’re someone who has had treatment for their varicose veins, congrats on taking an important step for your health and embracing a lifestyle that’s more comfortable!
 You might be wondering, is there a chance for my varicose veins to come back?
-In this article, we answer some of the common questions about the recurrence of varicose veins and what you can do to reduce your risk.

 Can My Varicose Veins or Spider Veins Return After Surgery?

-The short answer is, yes.
-But there’s more to it.
-The chance of a treated vein reoccurring is quite rare, with a recurrence rate of only 2 to 5 percent.
 However, it’s important to know that while the treated vein may not return, it’s still possible for new varicose veins to develop in other areas of the leg.
 Recurrence after surgery is often due to new veins becoming varicose.
 And should you experience varicose veins in the future, there may be one or more reasons why.

 What Factors Play Into Recurring Varicose Veins?

-There are several key factors that play into the potential for recurrence.
-Because recurrence often means new veins that have become varicose after treatment, many factors with “recurrence” are the same root causes as varicose veins in the first place.
 These factors include family history, underlying medical conditions, or lifestyle conditions.
 Another factor that can cause recurrence is the quality of the surgical technique.
 Just one reason why it’s important to research and choose an accredited clinic you trust like United Vein & Vascular Centers.

 What Can I Do To Prevent Recurrent Varicose Veins After Surgery?